awsdocs/amazon-cloudwatch-user-guide/doc_source/add_custom_widget_dashboard.md

 # Add a custom widget to a CloudWatch dashboard<a name="add_custom_widget_dashboard"></a>

 A *custom widget* is a CloudWatch dashboard widget that can call any AWS Lambda function with custom parameters\.
 It then displays the returned HTML or JSON\.
 Custom widgets are a simple way to build a custom data view on a dashboard\.
 If you can write Lambda code and create HTML, you can create a useful custom widget\.
-Additionally, Amazon provides several pre\-built custom widgets that you can create without any code\.
+Additionally, Amazon provides several prebuilt custom widgets that you can create without any code\.

 When you create a Lambda function to use as a custom widget, we strongly recommend that you include the prefix **customWidget** in the function name\.
 This helps you know which of your Lambda functions are safe to use when you add custom widgets to your dashboard\.